Remington Rand

-Remington Rand, Inc., was an early American business machine manufacturer, originally a typewriter manufacturer and in a later incarnation the manufacturer of the UNIVAC line of mainframe computers.
+Remington Rand, Inc. was an early American business machine manufacturer, originally a typewriter manufacturer and in a later incarnation the manufacturer of the UNIVAC line of mainframe computers.
 Formed in 1927 following a merger, Remington Rand was a diversified conglomerate making other office equipment, electric shavers, etc. The Remington Rand Building at 315 Park Avenue South in New York City is a 20-floor skyscraper completed in 1911.
 After 1955, Remington Rand had a long series of mergers and acquisitions that eventually resulted in the formation of Unisys.

+During World War II, Remington Rand produced M1911 pistols used by the United States Armed Forces.

 History

 Remington Rand was formed in 1927 by the merger of the Remington Typewriter Company and Rand Kardex Corporation.
 One of its earliest factories, the former Herschell–Spillman Motor Company Complex, was listed on the National Register of Historic Places in 2013.
 Within the first year, Remington Rand acquired the Dalton Adding Machine Company, the Powers Accounting Machine Company, the Baker-Vawter Company, and the Kalamazoo Loose Leaf Binder Company.
-From 1936 to 1937 Remington Rand went on strike, which resulted in violence and the loss of jobs.
+From 1936 to 1937 Remington Rand workers went on strike, which resulted in violence and the loss of jobs.

 From 1942 to 1945, Remington Rand was a contract manufacturer of the M1911A1 .45 caliber semi-automatic pistol used by the United States Armed Forces during World War II.
 Remington Rand produced more M1911A1 pistols than any other wartime manufacturer.
 Remington Rand ranked 66th among United States corporations in the value of World War II military production contracts.

 In 1950, Remington Rand acquired the Eckert–Mauchly Computer Corporation, founded by the makers of the ENIAC, and in 1952, they acquired Engineering Research Associates (ERA), both of which were pioneers in electronic computing.
 At that time, Remington Rand was one of the biggest computer companies in the United States.

 On June 14, 1951, the company's first computer was introduced, the UNIVAC I (Universal Automatic Computer).
 Many branches of the U.S. military, including the Air Force and the Army, were among the first to use the computers.
 When companies started to buy the computers, they would leave the computers at the Remington Rand facility since they were so big and bulky.
 The UNIVAC I was about the size of a one-car garage, and 46 of them were built and sold for $1 million each.

 Remington Rand was acquired by Sperry Corporation in 1955 to form Sperry Rand (later shortened to Sperry).
 However, the brand "Remington Rand" continued as a subdivision for many years.
 Sperry merged in 1986 with Burroughs to form Unisys.

 Remington Rand was a regular co-sponsor of the CBS panel show What's My Line? throughout much of the show's run.